Mobile enterprise: Disadvantages

 The mobile enterprise depends entirely on the Internet as its infrastructure.
 The system breaks down when a user cannot connect to the Internet.
 The system does not work in places where Internet service is not available.
 The system is disrupted whenever the Internet suffers a disruption such as when underwater data cables are damaged by earthquakes as in the case of the 2006 Hengchun earthquake or 2008 submarine cable disruption in the Middle East that disrupted internet service between the Middle East and Europe.

 The move to a more mobile, and dispersed, workplace is also resulting in changes to the definition of a successful employee.
 Some individuals, often called "self starters", can be highly effective working remotely without the influence of workmates or oversight of bosses in the same location.
 Others cannot, some even finding it difficult to start and complete projects without the social environment of the co-located workplace.
 Managers evaluating current and prospective employees must take these changes into account as they assign employees to their evolving mobile environments, attempting to match traits to workplace to maximize each employee's potential.

 Minimalistic approach

-As for all mobile applications, bandwidth economy is a major consideration.
-Simplicity and minimalism is of utmost importance to reduce upload and download time for best user experience.
+As with many mobile applications, bandwidth is an important consideration.
+A simple, minimalist design can reduce upload and download times, resulting in a better user experience.